Halifax Tours & Activities

 Other Wildlife - Other marine life we have encountered on our cruises include: Basking Sharks, Bluefin Tuna, Gray Seals, Harbour Seals, Ocean Sunfish, Plankton, School Herring, Sea Turtles, and swarms of Krill.

 Transportation from Halifax is NOT included.
 It is a 3-hour drive from Halifax to the departure point.
-Rates are in US Dollars.
-Child price is for ages 5 to 12.
+Rates are in US Dollars and include all taxes.
 Please order online or call to order or for more information.

 Your Reservations Cart is empty